bflaven/BlogArticlesExamples/markdown-memo-for-a-Goldfish-Memory-with-buffer-full/README.md

 Not my favorite, but useful sometimes.

 ```
-> Blockquotes are very handy in email to emulate reply text.
+> Blockquotes are very handy underline a specific text or a quote from a major author for instance
 >
 > S'éprouver dans l’injonction à parler de soi est une manière d’obéir.
 >